About Peppercorn Law

 I’m Ricky Coleman, a solicitor with over a decade of experience specialising in leasehold law.

-I’m a regular advisor at the Brighton and Hove District Leaseholders Advice drop-in and a regular writer and speaker on leasehold reform.
-My practice is built on genuine expertise in this niche area, and I personally handle every case I take on—no outsourcing to overworked paralegals or cookie-cutter legal processes.
+I’m a regular writer and speaker on leasehold reform.
+My practice is built on genuine expertise in a niche area combined with modern technology wherever possible, and I personally handle every case I take on. no outsourcing to overworked paralegals or cookie-cutter legal processes.

 Some notable successes in recent years include: